modcrafts/headset-battery-indicator/README.md

 # Headset Battery Indicator

-Adds a small icon to the "system tray" area of the Windows task bar, which displays the battery level of most* connected wireless headsets.
+Adds a small icon to the Windows task bar, displaying the battery level of most* connected wireless headphones.

 ![Screenshot of indicator on Windows task bar](docs/icon-screenshot.png)